List of Coronation Street characters introduced in 2000: Dean Sykes

 Dean Sykes is Linda Sykes' (Jacqueline Pirie) brother, and appears in two episodes.

-Dean and his companion, Lenny Larkin, stage an armed raid at Fresco's Supermarket.
+Dean and his companion, Lenny Larkin, stage an armed raid at Freshco's Supermarket.
 When the shop is closed, however, Dean hopes he can raid the safe in the supermarket, and escape with thousands of pounds.
-As the siege grows, the police surround Fresco's.
+As the siege grows, the police surround Freshco's.
 The climax occurs when the authorities burst in and police markswoman Emma Taylor (Angela Lonsdale) fires two shots at Dean, who dies on the way to hospital.